Nine layers, one verdict

 on*=handlers,javascript:URIs, SVG/MathML smuggling. - Bash safety — destructive commands, directory escape, dangerous chains via

-;/&&/ backticks. - Streaming validator — chunk-level inspection of LLM token streams.
-Cuts the stream if a layer trips mid-flight.
+A ninth surface — streaming — is engine-level rather than a discrete guard: chunk-level inspection of LLM token streams that cuts the stream if any layer trips mid-flight.

 Composition rules